-He began his career in 1993 and joined the Schindler Group in 2003, where he initially held the position of Product Line Manager, Existing Installations, at Schindler Germany.
-From 2009 to 2014, he served as Managing Director of the C. Haushahn Group, Germany.
-He then held the function of Head of Service and Modernization in the Schindler Group before being appointed as a member of the Group Executive Committee.
+He began his career at ABB Germany in 1993, where he held various positions.
+He joined the Schindler Group in 2003, where he initially served as Product Line Manager, Existing Installations, at Schindler Germany.
+From 2009 to 2014, he was Managing Director of the C. Haushahn Group, Germany.
+He then held the function of Head of Service and Modernization in the Schindler Group before being appointed as a member of the Group Executive Committee in 2016.